All posts

 #2 Challenge: Unclear Feedback

-Solution: Offer a structured survey with a progress bar and instant rewards (like discount codes or loyalty points) upon completion.
-This nudging tactic encourages customers to provide detailed and relevant feedback.
+Solution: After completion, offer a structured survey with a progress bar and instant rewards (discount codes or loyalty points).
+This nudging tactic will encourage customers to provide detailed and relevant feedback.

 #3 Challenge: Using Feedback Properly

 Solution: Implement a dashboard that notifies teams immediately when feedback is received.
-Adding a leaderboard for departments based on quick and effective handling of feedback can gamify the process and improve responsiveness.
+Adding a department leaderboard based on quick and effective feedback handling can gamify the process and improve responsiveness.

 #4 Challenge: Responding Quickly